Amity Mediation Services

 3. Child-Inclusive Mediation (CIM)

-A specialised practice offered by many Gloucestershire mediators, CIM involves a specially trained mediator meeting directly with the children (with the parents' joint consent) to understand their wishes and feelings.
+A specialised practice offered by Amity Gloucestershire mediators, CIM involves a specially trained mediator meeting directly with the children (with the parents' joint consent) to understand their wishes and feelings.
 The mediator then feeds back the children's perspective (without attributing quotes) to the parents to inform their final decisions.

 4. Documenting the Agreement